-If the value of pktcMtaDevCmsIpsecCtrl in the pktcMtaDevCmsTable is true, then the following security flows MUST be performed immediately following the provisioning process.
-These flows MUST be performed for every CMS specified pktcMtaDevCmsTable with pktcMtaDevCmsIpsecCtrl set to true.
+For each CMS specified in the pktcMtaDevCmsTable table with pktcMtaDevCmsIpsecCtrl value set to true and assigned to a provisioned MTA endpoint, the MTA MUST perform the following security flows after the provisioning process and prior to any NCS message exchange.
 For each CMS specified in pktcMtaDevCmsTable with pktcMtaDevCmsIpsecCtrl set to false, the MTA MUST NOT perform the following flows and MUST send and receive NCS messages without IPsec (i.e., NCS packets are sent in the "clear").

-Sec Flow Flow Description If Step Fails, Proceed Here Get Kerberg Get Kerberos tickets associated with each CMS with which the MTA communicates.
+Sec Flow Flow Description If Step Fails, Proceed Here Get Kerberos tickets associated with each CMS with which the MTA communicates.
 SEC-1 DNS SRV Request The MTA requests the Telephony KDC host name for the Kerberos realm.
-SEC-1 SEC-2 DNS SRV Reply Returns the Telephony KDC host name associated with the provisioning REALM.
-If the KDC's IP Address is included in the Reply, proceed to SEC-5.
-SEC-1.
-SEC-3 DNS Request The MTA now requests the IP Address of the Telephony KDC.
-SEC-1 SEC-4 DNS Reply The DNS Server returns the IP Address of the Telephony KDC.
+This step MUST NOT be performed if the MTA already possesses a valid ticket for the CMS.
 SEC-1